br-br/CS50M_project2/README.md

 Clicking the credits button leads to the `CreditTabsNavigator` with two tabs showing the `CastScreen` and the `CrewScreen`.
 Both screens show a list of people with some basic information.
 When selected, the `ProfileScreen` of this person is shown.
 The profile contains a button to show movies with that person.
 When clicked, the `MoviesScreen` is shown again with the corresponding movies.
 If the user wants to do a new search from the beginning, she can click a header-button that clears the navigators (pop-to-top)

+### Lists

+The MovieScreen, the CrewScreen and the CastScreen use FlatList to render a potentially great number of items.
+The MovieDetailScreen and the ProfileScreen have a known number of elements - although the size of the elements will differ.
+Therefore, I use ScrollLists to make the screen scrollable if the content is larger than the app's screen.

+### Demo

+A demo video of my implementation can be watched here: https://youtu.be/shWMCl4o7Rs